 If you don’t have carbon monoxide and smoke detectors, we would be happy to bring one or both and install them on our next visit.
 Some require batteries, some are hardwired, and some can simply be plugged into an outlet.
 We always carry them on our service trucks.

 If you haven’t had your furnace, heat pump or heater inspected by an HVAC professional in years, you should add this to your list to do BEFORE a cold front gets to town.
 We generally recommend a heater check once a year.
 Don’t wait until your system breaks down and makes you uncomfortable.
 A licensed HVAC technician can tell you how your system is operating, if any minor maintenance is needed, and what you may need to know if replacement is coming soon or is years away.
 The peace of mind you gain knowing your home is going to be toasty before Jack Frost arrives is PRICELESS.

 Let Us Help Keep Your Heater in Tip-Top Shape

-Call Rob and Kenny at (281) 495-7830 your Carrier Factory Authorized Dealer if you would like a heater check, an expert repair or if we can quote you on a new furnace or heater while pricing is low!
+Get in touch with the heating and cooling experts at Terry’s A/C & Heating, a trusted Ruud ProPartner, which serves Far West Houston and across Fort Bend County including Richmond, Katy, Cinco Ranch, Sugar Land, and Fulshear.
+Summer Terry is standing by at (281) 495-7830, to schedule your heater check, an expert repair or prepare a quote for a new furnace or heater!
 See our latest specials right now, and find out why customers are so happy with the service we provide.
 We want to be your indoor comfort concierge, ready to spring into action to give you our best advice for keeping your home or business comfortable all year long.